fabioz/startexplorer/README.markdown

 * Comprehensive help in Eclipse
 * Best configurability
 * Supports all Eclipse variables (and some variables that StartExplorer adds) in custom commands as well as custom desktop environments.

+By the way, StartExplorer is also endorsed by [PyDev](http://pydev.blogspot.de/2012/12/plugins-in-eclipse-to-accompany-pydev.html), the Python IDE for Eclipse and [NodeClipse](https://github.com/Nodeclipse/eclipse-node-ide#features), the Eclipse Node.js IDE.

 Hacking
 ----------